SamuelVedel/kerpad/README.md

 sudo ./kerpad -n <device_name>
 ```

-### Make it run at boot-time
+### Make it run at boot time

-If you want this program to run at the boot of your system, you can run:
+If you want this program to run at system boot, you can run:
 ```
 make install
 sudo systemctl daemon-reload
 sudo systemctl enable kerpad.service
 ```
-This will install and enable a systemd service for kerpad (it will also copy `kerpad` to `/usr/bin`).
+This will install and enable a systemd service for Kerpad (it will also copy `kerpad` to `/usr/bin`).

-If you want to use aditional kerpad arguments for the service, you can do:
+If you want to use additional `kerpad` options for the service, you can do:
 ```
 make kerpad.service KERPAD_ARGS='<args>'
 ```
-before the previous commands (you may have to remove `kerpad.service` if it already exists)
+before the previous commands (you may have to remove `kerpad.service` if it already exists).

-You can change the template for `kerpad.service` by editing `kerpad.service.template`
+You can change the template for `kerpad.service` by editing `kerpad.service.template`.

 ## How to configure it

 ### Configure the edge limits

-The edge limits are the limits on the touchpad after which the the mouse will start to move automatically.
-By default, those limits are determined with the dimensions of the found device.
-However if you don't like the default values, you can easily change the edge thickness or directly the limit values with kerpad options.
+The edge limits are the boundaries on the touchpad beyond which the mouse will start to move automatically.
+By default, those limits are determined by the dimensions of the detected device.
+However, if you don't like the default values, you can easily change the edge thickness or directly set the limit values using `kerpad` options.
 See:
 ```
 ./kerpad -h
 ```

-To determine which edge limits fit the best for you, you can do:
+To determine which edge limits work best for you, you can run:
 ```
 sudo ./kerpad -va
 ```
-This will display the coordinates on the touchpad while touching it.
+This will display the coordinates on the touchpad while you touch it.

-### Configure mouse speed
+### Configure the mouse speed

-At the top of the `src/main.c` there are two macro `SLEEP_TIME` and `CURSOR_SPEED`.
-While you are touching the edge of your touchpad, the mouse move `CURSOR_SPEED` pixels each `SLEEP_TIME` microseconds (the sleep time is longer while touching a corner).
+At the top of `src/main.c`, there are two macros: `SLEEP_TIME` and `CURSOR_SPEED`.
+While you are touching the edge of your touchpad, the mouse moves `CURSOR_SPEED` pixels every `SLEEP_TIME` microseconds (the sleep time is longer while touching a corner).

-You can change those macro if you want to change the mouse speed.
+You can change these macros if you want to adjust the mouse speed.